danilhendrasr/mysql-replication-experiment/group-replication/README.md

 	(3);
 ```

-In `slave1` and `slave2` inside the `database1` database should appear a new table named `testing`
+In `secondary1` and `secondary2` inside the `database1` database should appear a new table named `testing`
 which has a single column named uid.
 If you inspect the data, there should be 3 entries
 coming from the above SQL command.

-### Automatic Master Election Testing
+### Automatic Primary Election Testing

-Try stopping the master container and then run the following query:
+Try stopping the primary container and then run the following query:

 ```sql
 SELECT * FROM performance_schema.replication_group_members;
 ```

-You should see that one of the slaves automatically gets promoted as a new master.
+You should see that one of the secondaries automatically gets promoted as a new primary.